waelhammoudeh/overpass-4-slackware/Extract_and_Planet_Change_Files/README.md

 ## Regional Extract And Daily Planet Change Files

-In this file, I explain how to use OSM planet daily change files to update a regional extract data file and then produce a daily change file for that regional extract.
+In this file, I explain how to use OSM planet daily change files to update a regional extract OSM data file from Geofabrik.de website and then produce a daily change file from the new and old regional extract OSM data files.

-In this process we first align an extract OSM data file with **planet timing** for daily change files production time which is at midnight UTC daily, the change files are calculated from two extract OSM data files.
+In this process we first align an extract OSM data file - from Geofabrik- with **planet timing** for daily change files production time which is at midnight UTC daily, the change file is calculated from two extract OSM data files.
 The change files produced can be used to update databases initialized from the aligned extract OSM data file.

-The method described here is used when we do not have access to planet data file or the resources to process the planet data file.
+The method described here is used when we do not have access to the planet OSM data file - it is huge - or the resources to process that file.

 ### Requirements: